 Andrew has appeared with some of the UK’s finest orchestras.
 He recently made his debut with the Royal Northern Sinfonia in Bach's Mass in B Minor, and has led the Orchestra of The Royal Opera, the Orchestra of Opera North, the Orchestra of the Swan, Southbank Sinfonia and Orpheus Sinfonia.
 He has also worked as an assistant/second conductor with the BBC Symphony and Scottish Symphony orchestras.

-Andrew is deeply knowledgable and experienced in the world of early music, having worked alongside Sir John Eliot Gardiner, Sir Charles Mackerras, Christian Curnyn, Laurence Cummings, Thomas Hengelbrock and Maxim Emelyanychev in repertoire from Monteverdi to Rameau.
+Andrew is deeply knowledgable and experienced in the world of early music, having worked alongside Sir John Eliot Gardiner, Sir Charles Mackerras, Harry Bicket, Christian Curnyn, Laurence Cummings, Thomas Hengelbrock and Maxim Emelyanychev in repertoire from Monteverdi to Rameau.
 He has directed Handel and Purcell from the harpsichord with Early Opera Company at Wigmore Hall, and regularly leads workshops at Dartington and with early music forums exploring the music of the early Baroque.
 He also has a deep affinity with Renaissance polyphony as a founder member of vocal consort Stile Antico.

 Andrew is regularly engaged as a conductor, chorus-master or coach for the most challenging of contemporary scores.
-He has conducted world premieres of works by Nico Muhly, John Pickard, Barnaby Martin and Andrej Makor, the European premiere of Tarik O’Regan’s The Wanton Sublime, classic works by Lachenmann and Saariaho, and worked on landmark productions of operas by Birtwistle, Maxwell Davies, Jonathan Harvey, David Sawer and Judith Weir.
+He has conducted world premieres of works by John Pickard, Barnaby Martin and Andrej Makor, the European premiere of Tarik O’Regan’s The Wanton Sublime, classic works by Lachenmann and Saariaho, and worked on landmark productions of operas by Birtwistle, Maxwell Davies, Jonathan Harvey, David Sawer and Judith Weir.
 He has prepared the BBC Singers for many significant UK premieres, and his own programmes often feature the music of the past two decades.

 For a formal text suitable for promoters and concert programmes, please view full biography.